Heal. Recover. Blossom!

 2023

 The vision for Magdalene Omaha began in 2014.
 We spent a year learning about Omaha’s growing sex trafficking problem and the services already being provided.
-In 2015, we studied the Magdalene residential recovery model in depth and consulted with survivors and other community leaders in Omaha to determine whether this would be a good fit here.
+In 2015, we studied Thistle Farms’ Magdalene residential recovery model in depth and consulted with survivors and other community leaders in Omaha to determine whether this would be a good fit here.
+After receiving overwhelming enthusiasm to move forward, in 2016 we officially founded Magdalene Omaha.
+Since then, thanks to the generous support of this community, we continue to evaluate, adapt, and grow our programming to best meet the evolving needs of local survivors.